-Child participants were 4 to 8 years old (mean age 6.47 years old, SD = 1.29), and slightly more than half (53%) were girls.
+Child participants were 4 to 8 years old (mean age 6.47 years old, SD = 1.29), and they were relatively evenly split by gender (53% female).
 Thirteen parents (12%) reported that their children received special education services or supports such as an IEP (Tables A-1 and A-2, in the Appendix, provide a detailed description of the sample).